 - See more info at fujifilm-x.com

 My main gripe, if I must, is with the viewfinder size.
 Sadly, the round eye-hole did not expand with this version.
-It's a minor quibble but for me it's quite noticeable when switching between other cameras.
+It's a minor quibble but for me, but it's quite noticeable when switching between other cameras.
 I was actually on a corporate call with Fujifilm where they were taking feedback on design developments for the X-Pro3.
 The option of increasing the VF size was discussed.
-The consensus is that unfortunately a larger VF will have to break the clean line of the signature, flat top plate.
-The finger print issue on the dura coatings can also be a nuisance, if you're not careful.
+The consensus is that expanding the VF will break the clean aesthetics of the camera's signature top plate.
 Alas, compromises must be made!

 In conclusion, I can honestly say that it is equal parts form and function.